CF4x99/Apparition/README.md

     Menu Source & Current Update: https://github.com/CF4x99/Apparition
     IF YOU USE ANY SCRIPTS FROM THIS PROJECT, OR MAKE AN EDIT, LEAVE CREDIT.

+    PLEASE KEEP IN MIND THE MENU IS CLOSE TO THE CENTER TO MAKE SURE IT IS VISIBLE FOR ANY SCREEN RESOLUTION YOU CAN ALWAYS CHANGE IT IN 'menu_customization.gsc' WHERE ALL OF THE DEFAULT MENU VARIABLES ARE SET OR YOU CAN JUST USE THE MENU POSITION EDITOR WHILE IN GAME TO SET A CUSTOM POSITION THAT YOU LIKE

     NOTE:
         I Can Without A Doubt Say Apparition Will Be Unmatched In Every Possible Way.